TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ## Analysis
 For this subsystem, the following components and atomic-subsystems will be required.

-### Micro-Controller Unit (MCU)
+### Single-Board Computer (SPU)
+For the control and communication aspects of this system, a Raspberry Pi 4B Single-Board Computer will be utilized.
+With advanced control capabilities for periphrials, along with the ability to be loaded with any mainstream operating system necessary, this controller will be the center of this subsystem[^3].

-#### MCU - Background Info
+#### SPU - Background Info
-The MCU chosen for this project is the Raspberry Pi 4B.
-This microcontroller, with a 4 core, 1.5 GHz ARM processor 8 GB of RAM and on-board wifi/bluetooth, will meet and exceed our parameters for processing speed, reliability, and data transmission[^3].
+The Raspberry 4B, as specified in the datasheet[^3], contains many hardware specifications that will enable this system to run at high speeds.
+The presence of multiple   , will meet and exceed our parameters for processing speed, reliability, and data transmission.

-#### MCU - Use and Analysis
+#### SPU - Use and Analysis
 This board will be used to interface with each powered device in this subsystem, as well as sending a status monitioring package to the website for maintenance and reliability purposes.
 The contents of the status package, along with all applicable data for the control of this system, will be defined in the [Camera Software System](Camera_Software_System.md), along with how often it is transcieved.<!--[More fluff here]-->

 ### Servo Motor